NimuthuGanegoda/object-oriented-cpp-labs/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You can build and run this repo entirely remotely without installing toolchains on your host using VS Code Dev Containers or GitHub Codespaces.
+A `.devcontainer` configuration and `Dockerfile` are included, and a build script automates configuration and tests.

-### Prerequisites
+### Prerequisites (host build)

 This project is meant to be only a template, thus versions of the software used can be change to better suit the needs of the developer(s).
 If you wish to use the